freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/javascript/form-validation/index.md

 ### Basic Form Validation

-First let us see how to do a basic form validation.
-In the above form, we are calling validate() to validate data when onsubmit event is occurring.
+In the above form, we are calling `validate()` to validate data when an `onsubmit` event occurs.
 The following code shows the implementation of this `validate()` function.

 ```html
 <script type="text/javascript">